Inversely Learning Transferable Rewards via Abstracted States: Learning Transferable Rewards via Abstraction

 \section{Learning Transferable Rewards via Abstraction}

-We introduce our method for transferable IRL, labeled \tirl{}, in this section.
-The approach learns a state-only abstracted reward function optimized for transfer from expert trajectories in source tasks.
-This reward function is then employed to learn a well-performing policy in the target tasks.
+We present \tirl{} in this section and its schematic in Figure~\ref{fig:tirl-diagram}.
+The approach learns a state-only abstracted reward function optimized for general transfer from expert trajectories in source tasks to unseen target environments.
+This abstract reward function is leveraged to train a policy in the target domain using RL without additional expert trajectories.